peterc/multirb/README.md

     $ gem install multirb

+## Usage

 Run with:

     $ multirb

-## Usage

-Unless you're in the mood to experiment, run the `multirb` executable to bring up a Ruby prompt.
+Or if you want to specify some different 'default' versions of Ruby to run:

+    $ multirb 1.9.2 1.9.3 [etc..]

 Then: